nik-ez/snowiq-docs/soc-user-management.md

 <section id="Upload-Users" markdown="1">
 ## Upload Users

-The Upload Users function allows Admin users to add users to the system by following the steps below (this feature isn't used as Montgomery County does this on their end and therefore this feature may be deprecated in future releases.)
+The Upload Users function allows Admin users to add users to the system by following the steps below (Note: this feature isn't used as Montgomery County does this on their end and therefore this feature may be deprecated in future releases.)

 * Click the blue 'Upload Users' button on the top right of the application.
 * The system will prompt with the following: